 The hotel offers 174 rooms, including 23 suites and a two-storey penthouse with 222 m² of living space, a bar, dining area, and panoramic views over Puerta del Sol.
 Guest rooms are designed with a residential feel, combining natural materials, leather details, and modern technology.
 The gastronomic offer includes Mendo, a comfort-food restaurant with its own bakery, and El Rooftop de Thompson Madrid, serving a casual menu and cocktails against sweeping city views.
 On the eighth floor, guests can enjoy an outdoor heated pool with a hydro-massage system, a pool bar, and a relaxation deck.
 Additional amenities include a wellness area, a state-of-the-art gym, and six event spaces with natural light.

 Situated on Montera Street in Madrid’s “new Golden Mile,” the hotel positions itself as both a luxury base and a cultural hub.
 Collaborations with local creators such as OTEYZA tailoring, artist Daniel Esteban, and flamenco dancer Jesús Carmona connect heritage with contemporary creativity.
-Surrounded by shopping streets, theatres, and historic plazas, Thompson Madrid offers direct access to the city’s cultural and social life.

 With the interactive map below, you can compare all available accommodation options in the city and find the best prices from a variety of leading providers.